 – Nickel – 80%

 A more profound toxicity test is the Hair Test, which we will discuss in more detail below.
-HMD has also been tested using Hair Tests and has shown the same excellent results.
+HMD™ has also been tested using Hair Tests and has shown the same excellent results.

 As with the urine and feces tests, Hair testing cannot tell us about the total amount of toxins stored in the body, only about the amount that is circulating in the blood during a certain period of time.

-Again, zero levels of toxic metals in a hair analysis do not mean that you are toxin free!
+Again, zero levels of toxic metals in the first hair analysis does not mean that you are toxin free!
 There may not be any metals circulating in your blood, but you could still have plenty of metals stored in your body tissues and organs.
-Even if your hair test shows no heavy metals are circulating in your blood, it is still a good idea to start taking HMD – your next hair test will probably show lots of heavy metals, as HMD is helping your body to rid itself of those harmful substances.
+Even if your hair test shows no heavy metals are circulating in your blood, it is still a good idea to start taking HMD™ – your next hair test will probably show lots of heavy metals, as HMD™ is helping your body to rid itself of those harmful substances.

 One can also use repeated hair tests to identify the effectiveness of a certain detox agent.
 Again, you would expect an increase in toxicity levels between the baseline test and the post provocation test after 2 months.
 You would then continue to take the detox agent and do further tests every 2 months until no significant amounts of metals/ toxins are found.
 At this point it is safe to conclude that only insignificant amounts of toxins remain in the body.
 See “Testing Yourself” for more information.